Skip to content

 Here the conversation went beyond the description of the exhibition piece.

-And now as mentioned before a few words about the antisemitism scandal.
+And now, as mentioned before, a few words about the antisemitism scandal.
 I don’t know if they are active and enthusiastic antisemites.
 I doubt it.
-But just like not being a racist isn’t enough it’s not enough not to be a raging antisemite.
-From what I saw in the exhibitions there is the will to listen and to learn and a painful awareness of the suffering racism, injustice, ignorance and convenience of some cause for many.
+But just like not being a racist isn’t enough, it’s not enough not to be a raging antisemite.
+From what I saw in the exhibitions, there is the will to listen and to learn and a painful awareness of the suffering of racism, injustice, ignorance and convenience of some cause for many.
 I don’t know enough to have a clear and easy opinion.
 I am simply grateful that it was criticized, brought up, it was discussed, it was reflected upon.
-That’s important, it’s important to be loud when doing so too.
+That’s important.
+It’s important to be loud when doing so too.
 It needs to be called out when people are antisemitic, it needs to have consequences, and it should never be ignored.
-And the same goes for racism, misogonoir, misogyny, trans or homophobic behaviors, images and remarks, and so on.
+And the same goes for racism, misogynoir, misogyny, trans or homophobic behaviours, images and remarks, and so on.

-Addition 12.09.2022 As expected I wasn’t aware of many aspects, especially of the attempts of resolving the situation through talking and experts analysing the situation.
-What I read didn’t make it any clearer and for the German speakers I recommend this comment by Johnannes Schneider.
+Addition 12.09.2022 As expected, I wasn’t aware of many aspects, especially of the attempts to resolve the situation through talking and experts analysing the situation.
+What I read didn’t make it any clearer, and for German speakers, I recommend this comment by Johnannes Schneider.

 I haven’t found a comment from Max Czollek yet, but I am hoping for it as I highly value his view on the Erinnerunskultur/ Gedächtnistheater.